w-hat/ctci-solutions/README.md

 You can play against the Othello bot with `python 08-othello.py play`.
 Good luck!

-Some of these solutions may be algorithmically slower than the official solutions.
+Some of these solutions may be asymptotically slower than the official solutions.
 Please report any errors you find!
-At least one (8.11 `coins2`) is algorithmically faster than the solution given in the book.
+At least one (8.11 `coins2`) is asymptotically faster than the solution given in the book.